 By Gene McConnell

 On a cold, dark night, there's nothing better than a blazing fire in the fireplace.
-You can pile on the wood and let it burn nice and warm.
 It's safe, warm, relaxing and romantic.
-Now take that same fire out of the fireplace (which was built for it) and drop it in the middle of the living room.
+Now take that same fire out of the fireplace and drop it in the middle of the living room.
 Suddenly it becomes destructive.
-It can burn down the whole house and kill everyone inside.
 Sex is like that fire.
 As long as it's expressed in the protective commitment of a marriage relationship, it's wonderful, warm and romantic.
 But porn takes sex outside that context.

 One of the most vital parts of mental environment is a healthy idea of who we are sexually.
 If these ideas are polluted, a critical part of who we are becomes twisted.
 The porn culture tells you that sex, love and intimacy are all the same thing.
 In porn, people have sex with total strangers -- people they just met.
 All that matters is my satisfaction.
 It doesn't matter whose body I'm using, as long as I get it.
 Porn gets you to think that sex is something you can have anytime, anywhere, with anyone, with no consequences.